 Explore Trello template boards here.

 No one likes templates.
-Even Google checks if you a robot when you sound like one.
+Even Google checks if you are a robot when you sound like one.
 You work with people, and one of our best features is the ability to communicate!

-Scheduling interview is your first interaction with the candidate, and you want them to feel safe to share information with you.
+Scheduling interviews is your first interaction with the candidate, and you want them to feel safe to share information with you.
 Do not use template emails to schedule interviews, cause you might miss an opportunity to form a meaningful relationship with exceptional talent.
 Only then you can expect that candidates will invest more time in your hiring process.

 Candidates are somewhat used to receiving the automatic ATS email after applying to a job.